- Iron and Manganese Removal : - The standard

 water with low organic content.

-contaminated by iron and manganese can stain water fixtures and clothing
+by iron and manganese can stain water fixtures and clothing that is washed

-that is washed with this water.
-Chlorine can also be used for oxidation
+with this water.
+Chlorine can also be used for oxidation of iron and

 Ozone oxidizes Iron from Fe (II) to Fe (III).
 Fe (III) hydrolyzes to Fe